carlosnunezc94/Ignisterra_Warehouse_Optimization/README.md

 Due to the suspicions we had, we requested the necessary information to be able to graph the stock of inventory stored during the last 4 and a half years:

 ![Stackplot Time Series: Stock of inventory per type of Wood per Year](/images/StackPlot.png)

+Indeed, it can be seen that the company's inventory levels have continuously increased over the last 5 years, reaching a total inventory of **5796.12 cubic meters**.
+Of the total, **Standard** class wood is the wood with the largest presence in Ignisterra's warehouse, contributing **75.7%** of the final inventory.
+In second place is the **Economic** type of wood, with **10.9%**.
+This is a clear indication that regular or poor quality woods have had a higher arrival rate than their departure rate in recent years.